 I’m not entirely sure what it is that keeps dragging us back to this country, but one thing I am aware of, coastal views, great food, and good waves never fail to disappoint.

 Although Lisbon lost many of its important monuments during the 18th-century earthquake, due to its charm and authenticity, the city has become a top travel destination in Europe worthy of your time.

 Pastel aesthetics and world-famous attractions are some of the reasons why Lisbon tops the list as a seductive travel destination.
 But there are a couple of more incredible places everyone that visits Portugal’s capital should see, some of them located just a short train ride away.

 City breaks, although wonderful, can be intense.
-If you feel the need to unwind then hop on the train and head over to seaside to wash it all away.
+If you feel the need to unwind then hop on the train and head over to the seaside to wash it all away.

 #1.
 Visit charming Cascais Village